 Manchester Transit Authority (MTA) provides fixed-route transit service to the greater Manchester area.
-Half of Manchester's residents and two-thirds of its jobs are located within a three-minute walk of MTA service.
-Three quarters of all residents and 5 out of 6 jobs are within a five-minute walk of fixed-route service.
+Half of Manchester's residents and two-thirds of its jobs are located within a three-minute walk of MTA's existing fixed route service.
+Three quarters of all residents and 5 out of 6 jobs are within a five-minute walk of the same fixed-route service.
 In addition, MTA provides demand-response services in Goffstown, Hooksett, and New Boston, and express service to Nashua and Concord.
-The Cooperative

-Alliance for Regional Transportation (CART), a subsidiary of MTA, provides curb-to-curb transportation in a five-town Greater Derry/Salem service area including Chester, Derry, and Londonderry within the SNHPC region.
-Boston Express provides commuter bus service to the Boston city center and Logan Airport via both the Interstate 93 and F. E. Everett Turnpike corridors.
-Overall, transit ridership provides a small percentage of the total trips to, from, and within the region.
-The availability of the service plays a critical role in ensuring people across all incomes and physical abilities have access to transportation options.
-The availability of transit facilities within Manchester's core urban area is an important consideration for maintaining existing density and land use patterns.
-Land use in portions of the urban core exceeds the availability of parking facilities, and transit provides a feasible alternative to using single-occupancy vehicles where parking resources are limited.
+The Cooperative Alliance for Regional Transportation (CART), a subsidiary of MTA, provides curb-to-curb transportation in a five-town Greater Derry/Salem service area including Chester, Derry, and Londonderry which are located within the SNHPC region.
+In addition to local public transit, private businesses such as Boston Express also provide transit services in the region via bus routes to Boston's South Station and Logan Airport via both the I-93 and the F. E. Everett Turnpike corridors.
+While availability of transit service plays a critical role in ensuring people across all incomes and physical abilities have access to transportation options, transit ridership provides less than 1% of the total trips to, from, and within the region.
+The availability of transit facilities within Manchester's core urban area will continue to be an important consideration for maintaining existing density and land development in the region's economic center.
+Downtown Manchester land use exceeds the ability to surface park those uses, and transit provides a feasible alternative to using single-occupancy vehicles where parking resources are limited.